ckreisch/GIGANTES/source/Goals.rst

   - foster research on void evolution by providing a large number of voids at different redshifts and in different cosmologies;

-  - explore the information content of the different void statistics.
-See :ref:`Applications`.
+  - explore the information content of the different void statistics (see :ref:`Applications`);

   - push the exploration for cosmology of a number of void properties (examples include ellipticities, density constrasts).

 Finally, GIGANTES is a massive dataset for intensive machine learning exploration of void statistics.
-The GIGANTES void catalogs built from simulations with different cosmological models (the QUIJOTE latin-hypercube) are instrumental to find a connection between void statistics and the value of cosmological parameters.
-See :ref:`applications`.
+The GIGANTES void catalogs built from simulations with different cosmological models (the QUIJOTE latin-hypercube) are instrumental to find a connection between void statistics and the value of cosmological parameters (see :ref:`applications`).